jxbz/modula/_sources/golden-rules.rst.txt

         def forward(self, x):
             return torch.matmul(self.weight, x)

-The properties of this layer are most subtle when the layer conducts a large reduction in dimension---i.e. when ``fan_in`` is much larger than ``fan_out``.
+The properties of this layer are most subtle when the layer conducts a large reduction in dimension---i.e. when ``fan_out`` is much smaller than ``fan_in``.
 This might happen in the final layer of a classifier, for example.
 In fact, let's study the case where we are scaling up ``fan_in`` while holding ``fan_out`` fixed.

 An important fact about a matrix :python:`self.weight` with ``fan_in`` much larger than ``fan_out`` is that the null space is huge, meaning that most of the input space is mapped to zero.
-The dimension of the null space is at least ``fan_out - fan_in``.
+The dimension of the null space is at least ``fan_in - fan_out``.
 At initialization, most of a fixed input ``x`` will lie in this nullspace.
-This means that to get the output of :python:`self.forward` to have unit variance at initialization, you need to pick a huge initialization scale ``sigma`` in order to scale up the part of ``x`` that does not lie in the null space.
+This means that to get the output of :python:`self.forward` to have unit variance at initialization, you need to pick a huge initialization scale ``sigma`` in order to scale up the component of ``x`` that does not lie in the null space.
 But after a few steps of training, the situation changes.
 Gradient descent will cause the input ``x`` to align with the non-null space of ``self.weight``.
 This means that the ``sigma`` you chose to control the activations at initialization is now far too large in hindsight, and the activations will blow up!
 This problem only gets worse with increasing ``fan_in``.

 The solution to this problem is simple: don't choose ``sigma`` to control variance at initialization!
 Instead, choose ``sigma`` under the assumption that inputs fall in the non-null space.
-Even if the activations are too small at initialization, this is fine as they will quickly "warm up" after a few steps of training.
-And finally we will show in `Fixing width scaling`_ that, if we switch from Gaussian intialization to orthogonal intialization, then choosing the right ``sigma`` becomes trivial.
+Even if this makes the activations too small at initialization, this is fine as they will quickly "warm up" after a few steps of training.
+And for a nice bonus, we will show in the section on `width scaling <#fixing-width-scaling>`_ that switching from Gaussian init to orthogonal init makes choosing the right ``sigma`` trivial.

 Three golden rules
 ^^^^^^^^^^^^^^^^^^^